 Expired lifecycle stage:

-Transitions domains from one life cycle state to another, including statuses, except for domains under a pending transfer.
+Transitions domains from one life cycle state to another, including statuses.
 It may attempt to renew a domain if conditions are met.

 Cancelled TBR (droplist) session: